-4.7 Effects on ability to drive and use machines
+4.7 Effects on Ability to Drive and Use Machines

-Tramadol may cause drowsiness or dizziness, which may be enhanced by alcohol or other CNS depressants.
-If affected, the patient should not drive or operate machinery.

-This medicine can impair cognitive function and can affect a patient's ability to drive safely.
+- Tramadol may cause drowsiness or dizziness, which may be enhanced by alcohol or other CNS depressants.
+If affected, the patient should not drive or operate machinery. - This medicine can impair cognitive function and can affect a patient's ability to drive safely.
 This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
-When prescribing this medicine, patients should be told:

-- The medicine is likely to affect your ability to drive - Do not drive until you know how the medicine affects you - It is an offence to drive while under the influence of this medicine - However, you would not be committing an offence (called 'statutory defence') if:

-The medicine has been prescribed to treat a medical or dental problem and

-You have taken it according to the instructions given by the prescriber and in the information provided with the medicine and

-It was not affecting your ability to drive safely
+When prescribing this medicine, patients should be told: - The medicine is likely to affect your ability to drive - Do not drive until you know how the medicine affects you - It is an offence to drive while under the influence of this medicine - However, you would not be committing an offence (called 'statutory defence') if: - o The medicine has been prescribed to treat a medical or dental problem and - You have taken it according to the instructions given by the prescriber and in the information provided with the medicine and - o It was not affecting your ability to drive safely

-4.8 Undesirable effects
+4.8 Side effects

-The most commonly reported undesirable effects during the clinical trials performed with the Acetaminophen/tramadol combination were nausea, dizziness and somnolence, observed in more than 10 % of the patients.
+The most commonly reported undesirable effects during the clinical trials performed with the Tramadol Hydrochloride/Paracetamol combination were nausea, dizziness and somnolence, observed in more than 10 % of the patients.